torvalds/linux/Documentation/mm/unevictable-lru.rst

 might be), the lock action (e.g. SHM_LOCK) can be lazy, and need not populate the page tables for the region as does, for example, mlock(), nor need it make any special effort to push any pages in the SHM_LOCK'd area to the unevictable list.
-Instead, vmscan will do this if and when it encounters the pages during a reclamation scan.
+Instead, vmscan will do this if and when it encounters the folios during a reclamation scan.

 On an unlock action (such as SHM_UNLOCK), the unlocker (e.g. shmctl()) must scan